History of Amara Raja Batteries NSE Script

 It started in the year 1985 under the leadership of Dr Ramachandra N Galla, a visionary with an inner desire to do something for the development of Chittoor district.
 The company is second largest batteries manufacturer in the country providing batteries to Maruti Suzuki India Limited, Hyundai Motors India Limited, Ford India Limited, Tata Motors Limited, Mahindra & Mahindra Limited, Honda Cars India Limited, Renault Nissan, Honda Motorcycles & Scooters India Private Limited, Royal Enfield, Bajaj Auto Ltd. and many other prominent companies.

 Amara Raja Batteries is among the top leading manufacturer of Automotive & Industrial Batteries and providing solution under the brands Amaron, PowerZone, PowerStack, Amaron Volt, Amaron Sleek, Amaron Brute and Amaron Quanta .
-The company has over 30000 distribution network spread over the whole country.
+The company has over 30000 distribution network spread over the whole world.

 Amara Raja Batteries Growth Opportunities